AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/aws-opensearch.md

 ### Configure Commerce for OpenSearch

-Steps for configuring OpenSearch for a Magento instance  to use OpenSearch is covered in the [Advanced Install][] topic.
+Steps for configuring OpenSearch is covered in the [Advanced Install][] topic.

 To test that the new configuration is working, test the OpenSearch endpoint directly: